The research offered below reflects the different lines of exploration on the impact of vitamin K on bone health.

 It is believed that the vitamin K is used in the body according to the Triage Theory, whereas the liver takes it initially to ensure that blood clotting happens, and only what is left over becomes available to the other body tissues and various physiological functions that need it.
 When vitamin K is insufficient, very little is left over and the other body tissues such as bone, go without and suffer the consequences.

 Research continues to be published that expands and explores the relationship between vitamin K and bone health.
 The current findings indicate that vitamin K has a very beneficial impact on bone health, making it an extremely important supplement to take!
 With adequate levels of vitamin K in our system, bone loss, and subsequent bone weakness may not occur.
 The vitamin K intake of the general population may not be sufficient to guarantee the carboxylation needed to maintain osteocalcin activity (Bach, 1996; Yamauchi et al, 2010; Yamaguchi et al, 1999; Kim et al 2013) and the strong bones that activated osteocalcin can ensure.
-It has been shown that low intake of vitamin K is associated with new-onset knee osteoarthritis and early osteoarthritis changes on MRIs (Misra et al 2013).
+It has been shown that low intake of vitamin K is associated with new-onset knee osteoarthritis and early osteoarthritis changes on MRIs (Misra et al 2013) and supplementing with MK4 led to a marked decrease in rhuematoid arthritis markers (Abdel-Rahman et al 2015).
 It is possible that with supplementation – taking the Koncentrated K capsule along with Vitamin D and Magnesium – one might be able to maintain healthy bone levels.

 Johansen JS, Thomsen K, Christiansen C. Plasma bone Gla protein in healthy adults.
 Dependence on sex, age, and glomerular filtration.
 Scand J Clin Lab Invest.
 1974;47:345.